Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Q: May we change our scheduled lunch time?

-Due to the high volume of groups using the lunch facilities, which is also being shared with the public, your picnic time cannot be changed.
+No. Due to the high volume of groups using the lunch facilities, your lunch time cannot be changed.

 Q: May we eat lunch inside the Getty Center Café?

-IMPORTANT REMINDER: At the end of the day, teachers, chaperones, and students are responsible for clearing out leftovers in the Getty coolers before returning to the bus.
-Any items left behind will be disposed of at the end of the day.
+IMPORTANT REMINDER: School groups are responsible for clearing out leftovers from Getty-provided coolers before returning to the bus.
+Any items left behind will be disposed of or moved to Lost and Found.

-Q: Do I have to submit an application for each location if I want to come to both the Getty Center and Getty Villa?
+Q: Do I have to submit an application for each location if I want to come to both the Getty Center and Getty Villa Museum?

 Yes, advance requests are required.
 Submit your request here.

 You may wish to notify parents in advance.
-If you are concerned, we recommend you review our collection on our website and welcome you to make a reservation to see our galleries before your scheduled visit.
-Please call (310) 440-7322 to speak with a K - 12 group associate.
+If you are concerned, we recommend you review our collection on our website or visit the galleries before your trip.
+For questions, please call School Group Reservations at (310) 440-7322.

 Q: What happens if we arrive late?